laravel/vite-plugin/docs/vite.md

 <a name="running-vite"></a>
 ## Running Vite

 There are two ways you can run Vite.
-You may run the development server, which is useful while you are developing locally.
-It will automatically detect changes to your files and those changes will be instantly reflected in any open browser windows.
+You may run the development server, which is useful while developing locally.
+It will automatically detect changes to your files and instantly reflect them in any open browser windows.

-Running the build command on the other hand will version and bundle your application's assets and get them ready for you to deploy to production.
+On the other hand, running the build command will version and bundle your application's assets and get them ready for you to deploy to production.

 ```shell
 # Run the Vite development server